-It can also be helpful to combine treatment with a customised Pilates program to build strength in the neck and, ultimately, reduce the frequency and severity of the pain.
+It can also be helpful to combine treatment with a customised physiotherapy exercise program to build strength in the neck and, ultimately, reduce the frequency and severity of the pain.
 Dry needling (using acupuncture needles) can assist to reduce the pain of muscle spasm.

 Sandra has completed levels 1 and 2 of the Watson Headache® Approach, and all our physiotherapists are trained to assess whether your headaches may respond well to treatment.

 Muscle strains or tears can be caused by: